rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

+= 2.2 =
+* Customize color scheme and fonts and compile SCSS theme file (similar to the PRO version)
+* Added 6 new fonts options
+* Select different font setting for headlines, subtitles and paragraphs
+* Refactoring for all admin, core files and themes files (similar to the PRO version)
+* Remove 'Monetize' preview page
+* Added preview for the 5th app theme

 = 2.1.5 =
 * Select a single font option for headlines, subtitles and paragraphs.
 Generated CSS files for all color schemes / fonts combinations.
 * Added browser caching for the app's static files, for improving loading time.